 After a lovely morning we took a stroll around Sintra.
 As its notably cooler than scorching hot Lisbon in August, we wanted to make the most of the cooler climate.

-The colourful and romantic style of the Palácio da Pena has filtered down the the town, with picturesque and fairy tale vibe architecture everywhere.
+The colourful and romantic style of the Palácio da Pena has filtered down throughout the town, with picturesque and fairy tale vibe architecture everywhere.
 It's a relatively small town, you could probably see it in a day.
 But I believe Sintra was made to be enjoyed at leisure...